 In early 2021, the County received grant funding totaling \$307,000 through the SB 2 Planning Grants Program.
-LRP will use this grant funding to cover the costs of preparing and implementing the Housing Bill Implementation Project during FY 2021-2022 through 2022-2023.
+LRP will use this grant funding to cover the costs of preparing and implementing the ADU ordinance amendments and the Housing Bill Implementation Project across FY 2021-2022 through 2022-2023.